 Participation is a cost of $100 for all high school football recruits.

 Learn more about VTO Sports Elite 100 Showcase below.

 Every high school football recruit that competes at the NUC has the results sent to NCAA schools.

 These results are from the combine testing and skills analysis reports.

-This is important information that the college football scouts at universities need in order to evaluate every football recruit.
+This is essential information that the college football scouts at universities need to evaluate every football recruit.

 The combine is for talented high school football players, ranging from running backs, wide receivers, tight ends, defensive backs, and linebackers.
 And yes, the camp consists of offensive and defensive linemen.

 Quarterbacks will be put through specific drills and one-on-one passing.